microsoft/Reactors/Web_Fundamentals_1/3_CSS_CSS3/introduction_to_css.md

 > **CSS uses a priority scheme to determine which style rules apply if more than one rule matches a particular element.
 In this scheme, priorities (or "weights")  cascade and are assigned to rules, so that the results are predictable.**

+## What you learned

+This is just the beginning of your education in CSS.
+Don’t forget that we’re going to be using external stylesheets.
+This way, you’ll learn how to connect CSS style sheets that you create or that are created by others.
+The next section will cover the most important part of CSS, the selector.

 NEXT:[CSS Selectors](./css_selectors.md)